firstdraft/appdev-lessons/lessons/string.md

    **Note: these steps go for opening any GitPod project, just change the project and file names.**

    Open the GitPod `String` project for this chapter and start with the exercises.
-Follow the instructions below and complete the task in the `string_concat.rb` file.
+Follow the instructions below and complete the task in the `concat.rb` file.

    **BENP: use second half of [string video](https://uchicago.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=f2bface6-e571-434c-8de0-abec0031b761&start=146.06){target="_blank"} as template to re-record opening the workspace and working on a file, including `rails grade`.
 Basically the steps outlined below.**

    1. LTI{Load assignment}(https://github.com/bpurinton-appdev/string-chapter/tree/bp-additions)[MV4dKHMwdAFhfRn752YW3TAY]{KBpPhe42o6wDRi35rWagKY4F}(20)[string_project]
-   1. Open the `string_concat.rb` file in the editor window.
+   1. Open the `concat.rb` file in the editor window.
    1. Modify the file per the instructions on top.
    1. Run your Ruby file by typing `ruby ` and then the name of the file you want to run in the terminal.
-If we want to run `string_concat.rb`, we can write the command:
+If we want to run `concat.rb`, we can write the command:

          ```bash
-         ruby string_concat.rb
+         ruby concat.rb
          ```

          Remember, if there are multiple files with similar names, start typing the name and then just press <kbd>Tab</kbd> on your keyboard to let the terminal complete the name.
 You rarely need to type full filenames out — use **tab completion**!